 Under the Irrigation District Law of the State of California (Division 11 of the Water Code), Sweetwater Authority was established when the South Bay Irrigation District and the City of National City amended and re-adopted a joint-powers agreement (JPA) in 1977.
 Subsequently, several amendments have been added to the original document.
 View the Sweetwater Authority Joint Powers Agreement and History of Amendments (PDF).

-Delivered to customers via 388 miles of pipeline, water is procured from 4 sources:
+Delivered to customers via nearly 400 miles of pipeline, water is procured from four sources:

 Revenues are obtained entirely from water sales, fees for service, and returns on investments.
 The agency receives no tax revenues.